The Plague Road

 By L.C.
 Tyler

 A John Grey historical mystery.

-John Grey, now a successful lawyer, is called in by Secretary of State Lord Arlington to investigate an unexpected admission to the Tothill pit.
-The man was, before his murder, known to be carrying a letter from the Duke of York to the French ambassador.
-But the letter has vanished and Arlington wants it.
+When a supposed Plague victim is found with a knife in his back, John Grey, now a successful lawyer, is called in to investigate.
+The dead man was known to be carrying a compromising letter from the Duke of York to the French ambassador.
+Now the letter has vanished and Secretary of State Lord Arlington wants it.

-Grey soon begins to realise why Arlington is prepared to pay well for the document.
-The contents will compromise not only the duke but many others around him.
 But Arlington is not the only one trying to recover the letter.
-Somebody has killed once to try to obtain it - and is prepared to kill again.
-And Samuel Pepys's offer of help may not be all it seems.
-So John Grey is forced to set off on a journey through plague-ravaged England to fulfil his commission and keep himself safe from his enemies - if the Plague doesn't get him first.
+Somebody has killed once trying to obtain it - and is prepared to kill again.
+Grey must set off on a journey through Plague-ravaged England to fulfil his commission and keep himself safe from his enemies - if the Plague doesn't get him first...

 Praise for L.C.
 Tyler

 'Tyler juggles his characters, story wit and clever one liners with perfect balance' The Times

 'A historical thriller, but one written with tongue firmly in cheek . . .
 Tyler is a witty writer, and this third outing for Grey is great fun' - Sunday Times

 'An exciting, well-plotted and brilliantly witty historical mystery' For Winter Nights

 L. C. Tyler was born in Essex and educated at Jesus College, Oxford and City University.
 His comic crime series featuring author-and-agent duo Ethelred Tressider and Elise Thirkettle has twice been nominated for Edgar Allan Poe awards in the US, and he won the Goldsboro Last Laugh Award with Herring in the Library.